 First neoclassical economics was founded within utilitarianism in the 1800s.
-But some elites hated utilitarianism because of what economists used to call the law of diminishing marginal utility of money.
+But many elites hated utilitarianism because of the law of diminishing marginal utility of money.
 This is the idea that an additional dollar gives more bang for the buck for poor people than for rich people.
 For example, if a twenty-dollar bill was blowing down a street where both a homeless guy and Bill Gates were walking, who would be more excited to run after it?
-To most people, it is obvious that the homeless guy would value the money more because it could alleviate his hunger pangs for days whereas it would just add an unnoticeably small amount to what Bill Gates is already giving away to his philanthropies every day.
+To most people, it is obvious that the homeless guy would value the money more because it could alleviate his hunger pangs for days whereas it would just add an unnoticeably small amount to what Bill Gates is already giving away to philanthropies every day.
 Bill Gates has so many billions of dollars that he would hardly notice any marginal benefit from yet another $20, and it probably would not even be worth his time to chase it down in the wind.
-That is the idea of diminishing marginal utility.
-The amount of utility or value that an additional dollar gives someone depends on the total dollars that the person already has.
+That demonstrates diminishing marginal utility because the amount of utility (or value) that an additional dollar produces diminishes the more dollars of wealth that the person already has.

 The sum of global utility would thereby increase if Bill Gates lost a $20-bill and the homeless guy found it.
 This is why diminishing marginal utility has always been such a politically controversial idea.
 Some elites consider the discussion of the concept to be tantamount to class warfare because it gives a clear justification for progressive taxation and safety-net social programs to help the less fortunate.
-Diminishing marginal utility is so controversial that utilitarians still seem shy about discussing its political implications.
+Diminishing marginal utility is so controversial that the few people who still identify as utilitarians mostly seem shy about discussing the political implications of diminishing marginal utility.

 Mmutilitarianism is an abbreviation for “money-metric utilitarianism” that is just like utilitarianism except that it is simpler.
 One of the problems of utilitarianism is that nobody (except God) can really measure how much utility different people are getting, so all we can do is guess about what would maximize utility.
 Mmutilitarianism simplifies things by assuming that utility can be perfectly measured in dollars which everyone can observe.
 That also solves the problem of diminishing marginal utility because a dollar is always a dollar.
 Under mmutilitarianism, it doesn’t matter if Bill Gates or the homeless guy gets the dollar.
 All that matters is that somebody gets it.

 Mmutilitarianism is the byproduct of a torturous intellectual history.
 Utilitarianism was the dominant ethical system until the logical positivist intellectual fad of the 1920s rejected normative (ethical) concerns as metaphysical and unscientific.
 That led economists to try to eliminate ethics from economics and the result illustrates the impossibility of eliminating ethics from human endeavors.
 Instead of eliminating ethics from economics, the positivists unwittingly turned economists into disciples of mmutilitarianism, which filled the ethical vacuum.
-All organizations and communities need some kind of ethical basis to be able to organize around and build common agreements, and mmutilitarianism filled this niche.
+All communities need some kind of ethical basis to be able to organize around and build common agreements, and mmutilitarianism filled this niche in economics.
 It has been encroaching on business schools, legal judgments, and public sentiment ever since.